Spark in her eyes: Maya's story

 I wanted to get Maya out of the house and interact with other people and children, to help her overcome her loneliness and sadness.
 After Maya attended a few of the Peace Education sessions I started to notice many changes.
 Her appetite for food increased, she started to eat more and started to drink milk, something she refused to do before.
 She has also become less shy, she used to cry if someone bothered her but now she tells me right away.
 She is more independent, she knows and understands her body and can control her movements.

-She's stronger than ever now, even all my neighbors have told me that she has changed.
+She’s stronger than ever now, even all my neighbours have told me that she has changed.
 Maya knows how to express her feelings, I have never seen her talking and expressing herself like this before, she has even learned how to hold a pen in her hands!
 Now I let her walk alone if there are no cars in the streets, without the constant fear that she may fall.

 When you look into Maya’s eyes there’s a spark of happiness now and that is enough for me, it makes me very happy.